flatironinstitute/sciware/20_Documentation/main.md

 ## Narrative docs overview

 - "What can this package do" to "Tell me technical details about this package", user manual.
-  - Eg FINUFFT (ReadTheDocs+sphinx+mathjax for yummy LaTeX): https://finufft.readthedocs.io/en/latest/index.html
+  - Eg FINUFFT (ReadTheDocs+sphinx+mathjax for LaTeX):
+    https://finufft.readthedocs.io/en/latest/index.html
 - Audience:
-  - People you're trying to convince why they should use your tools at all
+  - People you're trying to convince to use your tool
-  - People who want to know more details about features, how package works
+  - Those seeking details about features and workings
 - Can include rationale, design decisions, or more sophisticated configurations
 - Needs additional work to make sure it stays up to date as code changes
 - Essential for any reasonably mature package